 1. Recharge and Connect

 Making time to connect with friends, family, classmates, or even new people on campus can really lift your mood.
-Social connections is a key human need which gives you support, joy, and a sense of belonging, helping you feel less alone and more grounded.
-Also, eating well keeps you healthy.
+Social connection is a key human need that gives you support, joy, and a sense of belonging, helping you feel less alone and more grounded.
+Eating well also helps keep you healthy.

-You can also join one of the SU Clubs and Societies or check out the lists.
-Check out ongoing events on SUBU's What’s on page.
+You can join SUBU Clubs and Societies, BU Sport activities, or check out ongoing events on SUBU What’s On.

 2. Be Active

 Regular physical activity helps boost mood, reduce stress, and improve overall health.
-Go outdoors, take a break.
-This allows you to return to your work with greater focus, creativity, and resilience.
+Go outdoors and take a break so you can return to your work with greater focus, creativity, and resilience.

 You don’t have to commit to the gym.
-Going for a walk between lectures, taking the stairs instead of the lift to lecture hall, join a sports club, or even stretching in your room can boost your energy and clear your mind.
+Going for a walk between lectures, taking the stairs instead of the lift, joining a sports club, or even stretching in your room can boost your energy and clear your mind.

 3. Learn